Dutch September vote leaves months of uncertainty

 The largest opposition parties have refused to back Rutte's 14 to 16 billion euro package of cuts, with many saying meeting the EU's target of 3 percent of gross domestic product would lead to economic misery.

-Europe's politicians are facing a wave of protest over austerity that some economists say is necessary to solve a debt crisis that has led to Greece, Ireland and Portugal seeking outside financial aid.
+Europe's politicians are facing a wave of resistance to austerity that some economists say is necessary to solve a debt crisis that has seen Greece, Ireland and Portugal seeking outside financial aid.

-Others, including the International Monetary Fund, have cautioned Europe against cutting spending too far and too fast at the expense of restarting economic growth.
+The International Monetary Fund has cautioned Europe against cutting spending too far and too fast at the expense of restarting economic growth.

 The Dutch political crisis comes as French voters seem poised to chose economic growth over austerity by voting for Socialist presidential candidate Francois Hollande over conservative President Nicolas Sarkozy on May 6.